Children & Young People Support Worker – Northampton

 Familiarise yourself with the specific challenges faced by children and young people who have experienced domestic abuse.
 Understanding their needs will help you demonstrate your empathy and commitment during any interviews or discussions.

-Network with professionals in the field of child support and domestic abuse.
-Attend local workshops or seminars to connect with others who work in similar roles, as they may provide insights or even referrals that could strengthen your application.
+Network with professionals in the field of child welfare and domestic abuse support.
+Attend local workshops or seminars to connect with others who share your passion, as this can lead to valuable insights and potential referrals.

 Prepare to discuss your experience with multi-agency collaboration.
-Be ready to share examples of how you've worked with families and other professionals to achieve positive outcomes for children, as this is a key aspect of the role.
+Be ready to provide examples of how you've worked with other professionals to achieve positive outcomes for children and families, as this is a key aspect of the role.

 We think you need these skills to ace Children & Young People Support Worker – Northampton